SimonWindsor/Maths-Quiz/READEME.md

 - **Addition**: Generates random addition problems within a specified range, ensuring positive results.
 - **Subtraction**: Generates random subtraction problems, ensuring no negative-number answers.
-- **Friends of 10**: Presents number prblems where the sum is 10, and the user needs to find the number corresponding with the number provided to add to 10.
+- **Friends of 10**: Presents number problems where the sum is 10, and the user needs to find the number corresponding with the number provided to add to 10.
 This reinforces basic arithmetic relationships.

 ## User Interface Details